surh/grins/detection/README.md

 * **antiSMASH (5.1.1 or 5.1.2)**: We recommend installing antiSMASH to its own conda environment.
 See [their documentation](https://docs.antismash.secondarymetabolites.org/install/).
 See also [our conda environment .yml file](../conda_envs/antismash.yml).

+* **Python (3.6.13)**: Python 3 is required including the following modules: argparse, Bio, json, os.
+See our [conda environment .yml file](../conda_envs/fraserconda.yml) for precise versions.
+Please note that this environment include many additional Python 3 modules which are not required.